At the top of the “Buried Elsewhere” list is the name of Vernon Castle.

 Vernon Castle in a Jenny.
 (Photo from Library of Congress.)

-In November 1917, just as Camp Taliaferro opened, local residents could see Vernon Castle at Benbrook or Mrs. Castle downtown at the Byers theater.
+In November 1917, just as Camp Taliaferro opened, local residents could see Vernon Castle at Benbrook or Mrs. Castle downtown at Byers Opera House.

 Local residents might also see Vernon Castle about town.
 While here he became popular in Fort Worth society and at the Army’s Camp Bowie.
 He played polo, he danced at benefits to aid the war effort.